gyaikhom/slider/README.md

 A slider is also preferred when it would be cumbersome to enter the required value manually.
 For instance, it makes more intuitive sense to adjust the volume on a multimedia application using a slider than it is by setting the required decibels manually.

 In this project, we implement a slider user interface in Javascript.

-For further details, please visit my [homepage](http://yaikhom.com/2013/03/17/implementing-a-slider-user-interface.html).